The Afterschool STEM Mentoring Program

 ASMP is possible because of generous support from our program sponsors:

 The Carson Family Charitable Trust

 Contact us if your organization is interested in supporting programs like this!

 Why should you become an ASMP mentor?

 Young people who have the opportunity to meet real scientists and engineers — and who are exposed to science through active inquiry-based learning — are more likely to pursue careers in science, technology, engineering and math (STEM).
-Yet many of our children have never met or interacted with a “real” scientist, particularly in our most underserved neighborhoods.
-By serving as a positive role model of a real-world scientist or engineer, you can inspire curiosity and excitement about STEM topics, and positively influence the career aspirations of students in NYC.
+Yet many children have never met or interacted with a “real” scientist, particularly in the most underserved neighborhoods.
+By being students’ positive role model as a real-world scientist or engineer, you can inspire curiosity and excitement about STEM topics, and positively influence the career aspirations of young minds in NYC.